scribd/scribd.github.io/_posts/2020-06-26-streaming-with-delta-lake.md

 ### Data Consistency

 S3 is _eventually consistent_.
-If you put an object `bucket/foo.gz`, you can
+If you create an object `bucket/foo.gz`, you can
 retrieve `bucket/foo.gz` immediately, but other clients issuing list or metadata commands may see `foo.gz` appear at different times.
 In a system where one job is writing data into a bucket and another is reading data out of that bucket, **consistency** becomes a major concern.
 Many organizations solve this by deploying [S3Guard](https://hadoop.apache.org/docs/r3.1.1/hadoop-aws/tools/hadoop-aws/s3guard.html) which helps address the problem.
-Delta Lake provides us with **transactions** that make the entire data consistency question moot.
+Delta Lake provides us with **ACID transactions** that make the entire data consistency question moot.

 > What I wrote to storage is exactly what the other job will read